gessi-chatbots/app_data_repository/README.md

 ## File structure

 - \src\main\java\upc.edu.gessi.repo
-  - AppGraphRepoApplication.java: Main class and controller for the service.
+  - AppGraphRepoApplication.java: Main class.
+  - \controller: this package contains the repositories for processing HTTP requests.
+  	- GraphDBController.java: Logic for storing and retrieving data from the GraphDB repository.
+    - InductiveKnowledgeController.java: auxiliary repository handling extended knowledge generation embedded into the system.
   - \domain: this package contains entities for the domain.
   - \service: this package includes the services that build this application.
     - GraphDBService.java: main service.
 It contains methods for querying and updating the database.